AlexandraEL9/MS2-seize-the-day/README.md

 ### Content

--  All content was written by the developer unless otherwise stated in the credits.
+-  All content was written by the developer unless otherwise stated in the credits or comments in the code.

 ### Media
 - Sound file for pomodoro alarm.
+Sourced from freesound.org [freesound.org]([Scrimba.org](https://v2.scrimba.com/learn-javascript-c0v:details))

 ### Acknowledgements